LuizArmesto/backbone.leaflet/README.md

   // The DOM element where the map will be rendered.
   el: '#map',

-  // The `GeoCollection` created above.
+  // See above how to ceate a `GeoCollection` instance.
   collection: geoCollection,

   // `L.map` options (optional).